Surprising and True Facts About Hydrocodone

 Speak with someone today

-However, combination products containing hydrocodone as well as one or more other ingredients (including Vicodin, Lortab, Lorcet, etc.) can be given to those suffering from moderate to severe pain and those with only temporary pain.
-In addition, the drug itself can also be found in certain medications that are used to relieve cough, which are often considered less dangerous than pain-relieving narcotics (NLM).
+However, combination products that mix hydrocodone with other ingredients (including Vicodin, Lortab, Lorcet) are more frequently given to those with moderate to severe pain or have temporary pain.
+In addition, hydrocodone is also in certain medications to relieve cough, many of which are considered less dangerous than pain-relieving narcotics.

 Other facts about hydrocodone and its medicinal use include: